 Pair with colorful acers, as seen here, for a show-stopping look.
 And why not experiment with a variety of heights, too?
 The different levels will draw the eye around the plot and add a sense of drama.

-3. Border a narrow plot with raised edging
+9. Border a narrow plot with raised edging

 There's still plenty of space to fit an outdoor dining table, too.
-It's a perfect set-up for long summer evenings with friends.
+It's a perfect setup for long summer evenings with friends.

-4. Go for sleek stone
+10. Go for sleek stone

 Sometimes, simple is all you need when it comes to garden edging ideas.
 And this style, although pared-back, still takes these leafy borders up a notch.

-If you look closely, you can spot the bands of grey stone that elegantly define the curved lawn from the gravel and paved pathway.
+If you look closely, you can spot the bands of gray stone that elegantly define the curved lawn from the gravel and paved pathway.
 We're also loving the sense of symmetry with this orderly design – always a pleasing look for a plot.

-7. Line the edge of a lawn with topiary
+13. Line the edge of a lawn with topiary

 Go for classic rectangles for a formal look.
 Or, to add a playful element, put your topiary skills to the test by shaping a line of small balls, as seen here.
 The bold shapes add a fun yet totally on-trend look to a space.

 Take this example for instance.
 With a pleasingly rounded top and subtle texture, it offers tons of style without breaking the bank.
-It creates a reliable divide between the gravel and border (stopping one from merging into the other).
+It creates a reliable divide between the gravel and border, stopping one from merging into the other.
 And, the soothing tone looks lovely against the pinky hues of heathers and hydrangeas.

-9. Soften hard edges with foliage
+15. Soften hard edges with foliage

 Have you checked out our tips on how to make a garden feel modern?
 If you love the contemporary look, then you may have opted for lots of sleek lines and pared-back colors for your plot.
-But, to soften the style for a sense of balance, it's a good idea to introduce green garden edging ideas.
+But, to soften the style for a sense of balance, it's a good idea to introduce greener garden edging ideas.

-10. Go for a contrasting hue
+16. Go for a contrasting hue

 If you love our modern paving ideas, then this idea might be the one for you.
 To create the look, simply choose a contrasting shade to edge your patio.
-As seen here, silver and dark grey make a striking duo.
+As seen here, silver and dark gray make a striking duo.

 Sure, it's a straightforward technique, but it certainly packs a punch and will give any space a chic and sophisticated feel.
 It's a perfect pick if you're after more contemporary garden edging ideas for your plot.

-11. Use neat hedges to define flowerbeds
+17. Use clipped hedges to define flower beds

-12. Line pathways with lavender
+18. Line pathways with lavender

 Is garden edging necessary?

-As Lee Dunderdale, Product Manager at Bradstone says, 'Quite often we see people who may have perfected their patio or showcased their green-fingers with a stunning herbaceous bed, but require that final finishing touch to really draw attention to their hard work.'
+As Lee Dunderdale, Product Manager at Bradstone says, 'Quite often we see people who may have perfected their patio or showcased their green fingers with a stunning herbaceous bed, but require that final finishing touch to really draw attention to their hard work.'

 Edging offers a simple but effective design statement, adding a sense of shape and style to your garden and keeping everything neat and tidy, Lee adds.

-If you choose to go without, dig a narrow trench around flowerbeds alongside lawns to help keep on top of grass creeping over the boundaries.
+If you choose to go without, dig a narrow trench around flower beds alongside lawns to help keep on top of grass creeping over the boundaries.
 But, unless a wilder look is your goal, you'll need to do a lot more maintenance to keep lines looking crisp.

 What is the best type of garden edging?

-For edging patio or lawns, opt for flat styles which are the same level, suggests Lee.
+For edging patios or lawns, opt for flat styles which are the same level, suggests Lee.
 'This is ideal for edging off such areas as it will not get in the way, nor cut off these spaces from the rest of the garden,' he says.
 It's a subtle but still effective way to differentiate each aspect of your plot.
 If you're edging alongside a lawn, this can make mowing easier, too.

-'For edging around the periphery of your outdoor space – such as around planting beds or running alongside a wall or fence – you can use raised edging, which comes in a variety of modern and traditional styles, including a weathered stone look or a clean, sharp and defined design,' Lee continues.
+'For edging around the periphery of your outdoor space – such as around planting beds or running alongside a wall or fence – you can use raised edging, which comes in a variety of modern and traditional styles, including a weathered stone look or a clean, sharp, and defined design,' Lee continues.

 If you want to put any extra plants beneath the tree, you can add these in too at this point, again avoiding any roots.
-Then, cover the area with compost, and then top with mulch – bark chippings for example.
+Then, cover the area with compost, and then top with mulch – bark chippings, for example.
 And, that's it!
 It makes a lovely update to a garden.